thedevdojo/larasail/README.md

 ```

 Make sure to star this repo and watch this repo for future updates.
 Thanks for checking out Larasail ⛵

+## Contributing

+If you are contributing, please read the [contributing file](CONTRIBUTING.md) before submitting your pull requests.